 Can I refinance my mortgage with no closing costs?

 Yes, some lenders offer no-closing cost refinancing, but the trade-off is normally a higher interest rate which affects your total mortgage balance.
 This is because a borrower will pay closing costs in order to pay for the title searches, title insurance and application fees.
 By paying a higher interest rate, you will end up covering these costs.
 While it can be tempting to reduce your up-front costs, be sure to ask how it will affect your total mortgage repayments.

 Do you have to pay title insurance again when refinancing?

 When refinancing, your old lender will need to transfer property ownership to the new lender.
-This involves a title insurance costs, which is often paid by the lender.
+This involves title insurance costs, which is often paid by the lender.
 However, some lenders do charge you a title insurance fee, so be sure to ask about it from the get go.
 The process of transferring ownership from the old lender to the new lender can take up to two weeks, and insurance will be able to act as a safety net in circumstances where the property has not been transferred properly.

 What are typical title fees for refinancing?

 Title insurance can cost anywhere between $500 to $3000 for fast track refinancing and will typically paid before the title is officially transferred.
 Most mortgage providers will also need to do a title search, to confirm you own the deed to the property but this only costs around $30.

 Which bank or lender is good for refinancing?